 You can also set paragraph spacing.
-Default for this is Zero, since many of us tend to simply put a blank line to structure our writing.
-With Page Width, you can alter the number of characters before a line breaks.
+The default for this is Zero since many of us tend to simply put a blank line to structure our writing.
+With Line Width, you can alter the number of characters before a line breaks.
+Here you can also tweak the size of image previews to anything between 3 and 16 lines.
 And finally, there are two different cursors to choose between.

-See how these tiny adjustments affect the appearance of the editor:
+See how tiny adjustments affect the appearance of the editor:

 Experienced writers regard this feature as very beneficial for their concentration.
 There are several options available – you’ll find them in the View menu:

 Highlight can be set to either your current line, sentence or paragraph.
 If enabled, the rest of the text is still readable but fades into the background.